-SITL on Windows in a VMWare VM (Manual Setup)¶
+SITL setup on Windows in a VM (not recommended)¶

 This article explains how to manually set up the SITL ArduPilot Simulator in a virtual machine environment on Windows, and connect it to a Ground Control Station